 The GTA’s Duties may consist of teaching a maximum of six credit hours (two courses) per semester, assisting in large lecture mathematics and statistics courses, grading, proctoring, or assisting in the Math Domain, the Departmental Computer Laboratory, or the Learning Center.

-All new teaching assistants must attend a university-wide workshop for graduate teaching assistant certification and an orientation course in August prior to the beginning of the Fall Semester.
+All new teaching assistants must attend a university-wide workshop for graduate teaching assistant certification and an orientation course in August before the beginning of the Fall Semester.
 No student may assume Graduate Teaching responsibilities without satisfactorily completing this workshop and orientation course.
 All graduate students receiving a teaching assistantship should receive further information about the workshop and orientation course by early August from Graduate School.
-Continuation of financial support is contingent on the student making satisfactory progress in his/her graduate program.
+Financial support is contingent on the student’s satisfactory progress in his/her graduate program.